1902 Pacific typhoon season: September–December

 On September 1, a storm formed south of the Spratly Islands.
 The storm drifted northwest, where it dissipated on September 3.
 On September 5, a storm spawned east of Taiwan, then progressed northward.
 The it dissipated the next day east of the Amami Islands.
 On September 20, a storm spawned east of Luzon.
 It traversed east, making landfall on Luzon.
 The storm dissipated in Vietnam on September 25.
 On September 26, a typhoon spawned east of Okinawa Island.
 The storm progressed northwest, then dissipated.
 It caused high waves over the region, leading to 500 missing-person reports.
 The same day, a storm spawned south of Taiwan.
 Over the following hours, the storm progressed northeast, then dissipated the following day.
+A typhoon killed 1,300 people in Japan.